Aman-kumar-gola-2006/BridgeLabz-Training/README.md

 SELECT
 ```

-### Main Objective
+### Objective

-Understanding how relational databases are created, structured and manipulated using SQL.
+To understand how relational databases are created, structured and manipulated using SQL.

 ---

-# 📚 Day 2 – Database Practice & ER Diagram
+# 📚 Day 2 – Database Design & ER Diagram

 ## 🏥 Health Clinic Database